xiaoye-hua/Book-summaries/README.md

 # Book summaries
-This repositoriy contains all the book summariy mind maps that I've writen
+This repositoriy contains all the book summary mind maps that I've writen